-Business Tech Math is designed for those students heading towards the workforce upon graduation, and who as consumers wish to make wiser choices.
-The Business Tech Math Part I emphasizes personal finance, workforce, and career planning skills as part of the course work.
-Mathematics with business applications is designed to provide students with a comprehensive course in practical applied mathematics.
-Mathematics topics include: applications of technology, applications of numbers, measurement, algebra, geometry and probability.
+Business Tech Math is designed for those students heading towards the workforce upon graduation, and who, as consumers, wish to make wiser choices.
+Business Tech Math emphasizes personal finance, workforce, and career planning skills as part of the course work.
+Mathematics with business applications is designed to provide students with knowledge of how to apply basic mathematics to a variety of independent living situations (creating a budget, buying a car, buying a house, saving money, earning commission), in order to be successful employees and consumers after high school.